-From your phone, call 911 for any situation that requires the response of police, fire, or emergency personnel.
+From your phone, call 911 anytime, day or night, for any situation that requires the response of police, fire, or emergency personnel.
 This includes damage to property, parking complaints, traffic situations, suspicious activity, animal complaints, criminal activity, and emergencies.

 Registered owners of impounded vehicles need to first show proof of title, insurance, and proof of being a valid driver to the:

 Washington County Government Center14949 - 62nd Street NStillwater, MN 55082

 Complete a Data Release Form (PDF) and send it to:

 Oakdale Police Department1584 Hadley Avenue NOakdale, MN 55128